methodistsmab/DrugComboRanker/README.md

 resistance is often acquired after drug treatment.
 One of the reasons is that cancers are complex diseases, regulated by multiple signaling pathways and cross talks among the pathways.
-It is expected that drug combinations can reduce drug resistance and improve patients’ outcomes.
+It is expected that drug combinations can reduce drug resistance and improve patientsâ€™ outcomes.
 In clinical practice, the ideal and feasible drug combinations are combinations of existing Food and Drug Administrationapproved drugs or bioactive compounds that are already used on